- Library & Technology

 - Hours & Locations

 - Library Research

 - Technology Support

 - About Us

 We upgraded Summer 2013 to a more robust PaperCut setup, including new multifunction devices (MFDs) that print, copy, scan to email and more, in our community printing locations.
 Anyone who used PaperCut in Spring 2013 must update the PaperCut Client on their computer before being able to print to a community printer.

 The new version of PaperCut and the new community printers have several benefits beyond those of the original version:

 - You can release your jobs directly from the printers without having to use a separate release station.
-(Printers and computers used as release stations in Spring 2013 are being repurposed on campus.)

 - You can make copies using your PaperCut quota.

 - You can staple your printouts as a "finishing" option on the printers.